10 Best Dog Breeds for Apartments and Condos

 #8: Pembroke Welsh Corgi

-Because of their inactivity, quietness, and size, the Pug just might be the perfect dog for apartments and condos of all sizes, as long as you don't mind some snoring.
-He is an all-around even-tempered, affectionate, and jovial companion.
-Indoor playtime and small walks will meet his exercise needs—no backyard required.
-He is not a vocal dog, so keeping your neighbors happy won't be a problem.
-He's quick to befriend people of all ages and gets along well with other pets, especially if he's socialized at a young age.
-He's a natural gentleman but is an intelligent and curious fellow who appreciates direction.
+With their laidback attitude, quietness, and size, the Pug earns a spot on our list of the best dog breeds for apartments and condos of all sizes (as long as you can get used to some snoring).
+These little dogs are even-tempered, affectionate, and jovial companions.
+They do not bark loudly, so keeping your neighbors happy won't be a problem.
+Pugs are also quick to befriend people of all ages and get along well with other pets, especially if they're socialized at a young age.